KayLemba/budget-app/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Donard97/recipe-app/issues).
+Feel free to check the [issues page]

 # Show your support